nesfit/socializer/README.md

 Both HGraphDB and Halyard clients have several database queries to analyze data:
 - `longestText`: get entry with the longest text
-- `timestamps`: get entries and theirs timestamps
+- `timestamps`: get entries newer than 2018
-- `timestampsSort`: get entries and theirs timestamps and sort newest first
+- `timestampsSort`: get entries newer than 2018 sorted by time
-- `numberOfEntries`: get timelines labels with number of entries
+- `numberOfEntries`: get timelines with number of entries
-- `sharedUrls`: get number of occurrences of url
+- `sharedUrls`: get urls, which are occurred in the database at least 2 times, sorted by occurrence

 #### Halyard